malenacutuli/agentic-platform/docs/HMR_REVERSE_PROXY.md

 ## Overview

-This guide explains how Hot Module Replacement (HMR) works through reverse proxy tunnels in platforms like Manus.im.
+This guide explains how Hot Module Replacement (HMR) works through reverse proxy tunnels in platforms like SwissBrain.
 This is a complex engineering challenge involving WebSocket proxying, latency optimization, and connection stability across sandbox hibernation/resume cycles.

 ---